Studienkolleg vs. Direct Admission: Which Path to German University Is Right for You?

 Step 1: Where did you complete your secondary education?

-- EU/EEA country or Switzerland — Your school-leaving certificate is generally recognized.
-In most cases, you qualify for direct admission if the certificate grants university access in your home country.
+EU/EEA country or Switzerland — Your school-leaving certificate is recognized, provided it grants university access in your home country.
+You qualify for direct admission.
 Proceed to check language requirements.

 Step 2: Do you hold an International Baccalaureate (IB) Diploma?